KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

          The admin can add a new category using the Domain management available on Knowage Server under the Server Settings section.
 To know more about this section, please refer to Section “Server settings” of the General Administration Manual.

 The categories for functions depends on an admin user.
-Taking :numref:`functioncatalinterf` as an example, we have:
+Taking *Functions Catalog interface* figure as an example, we have:

 1. **Text Analysis**: make sense of unstructured text,